-- 2.3.1 The Water Resources West (WRW) Regional Plan covers the management of water resources in the North West of England, the West Midlands and the cross-border catchments with Wales.
-It includes all or part of the operational areas of Dŵr Cymru Welsh Water (DCWW), Hafren Dyfrdwy17, Severn Trent Water (STW), South Staffordshire Water (SSW) and UUW (see figure to right). - 2.3.2 These five companies, like all water companies in England Wales, are required18 to prepare, maintain and publish a WRMP. - 2.3.3 WRW is taking an integrated approach to preparing the Regional Plan and the WRMPs and aims to provide a Regional Plan that is multi-sector and takes account of the water supply needs of non-public water supply (non-PWS) abstractors as well as public water supplies.
-WRW member water companies have used a regionally consistent set of methodologies to reflect local, regional and national needs into the development of and national needs into the development of the plans.
+- The Water Resources West (WRW) 2.3.1 Regional Plan covers the management of water resources in the North West of England, the West Midlands and the cross-border catchments with Wales.
+It includes all or part of the operational areas of Dŵr Cymru Welsh Water (DCWW), Hafren Dyfrdwy18, Severn Trent Water (STW), South Staffordshire Water (SSW) and UUW (see figure to right). - 2.3.2 These five companies, like all water companies in England Wales, are required19 to prepare, maintain and publish a WRMP. - WRW is taking an integrated approach 233 to preparing the Regional Plan and the WRMPs and aims to provide a Regional Plan that is multi-sector and takes account of the water supply needs of non-public water supply (non-PWS) abstractors as well as public water supplies.
+WRW member water companies have used a regionally consistent set of methodologies to reflect local, regional and national needs into the development of the plans.

-- 2.3.4 Each water company is leading development of the WRMP and relevant aspects of the regional plan in the parts of their area included with WRW as a single piece of work.
-This has necessitated a high degree of integration and fostered greater collaboration between companies and stakeholders. - 2.3.5 The WRW Regional Plan covers the period 2025 to 2085 and addresses long-term regional and inter-regional, multi-sectoral water resources management pressures and draws on water resource options from the member water companies' WRMP24s, as well as the Strategic Resource Options19 (SROs) being taken forward by the companies.
+- Each water company is leading development of the WRMP and relevant aspects of the 234 regional plan in the parts of their area included with WRW as a single piece of work.
+This has necessitated a high degree of integration and fostered greater collaboration between companies and stakeholders. - The WRW Regional Plan covers the period 2025 to 2085 and addresses long-term 2.3.5 regional and inter-regional, multi-sectoral water resources management pressures and draws on water resource options from the member water companies' WRMP24s, as well as the Strategic Resource Options20 (SROs) being taken forward by the companies.

-17 At 1st July 2018, Hafren Dyfrdwy combined the water service area of Dee Valley Water and Severn Trent lying in Wales.
+18 Hafren Dyfrdwy combined the water service area of Dee Valley Water and Severn Trent lying in Wales from 1st July 2018.

-18 Section 37 and 37A of Water Industry Act 1991, as amended by the Water Act 2003 and the Water Act 2014.
+19 Section 37 and 37A of Water Industry Act 1991, as amended by the Water Act 2003 and the Water Act 2014.

-19 The Strategic Water Resource Options (SROs) programme has been initiated by Ofwat to provide at least 1500Ml/d of water to areas of England facing a water deficit.
+20 The Strategic Water Resource Options (SROs) programme has been initiated by Ofwat to provide at least 1500MI/d of water to areas of England facing a water deficit.
 The SRO Programme includes 17 schemes which will be funded and assessed during AMP7 to determine the right portfolio of projects to be selected by Regional Plans ready for implementation in AMP8.
-Schemes are evaluated at a series of decision points (Gates).
+Schemes are evaluated at a series of decision points ('Gates').